CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-**It's a beta version of library.
-Some exceptions can be weren't found.**

 ### Updates in version 0.3.7
 - Improved performance of queries.
 - Added split interfaces to `IRepository<T>` for more flexible architecture.